Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

-This approach (later generalised in \cite{apel2022mathematical}) provides an elegant framework to capture a notion of one Hamiltonian fully simulating another.
+This approach (later generalised by Apel et al.\cite{apel2022mathematical} and refined with resource constraints by Zhou et al.\cite{zhou2021strongly}) provides an elegant framework to capture a notion of one Hamiltonian fully simulating another.
 However, we believe that this regime does not capture the scope of possibilities for analogue quantum simulation experiments.
 On one hand, the formalism requires the entire physics of the target system to be encoded into the low-energy subspace of a simulator --- this rules out simulators which only simulate part of the target system, or in a different subspace.
 On the other hand, the formalism is too broad in the sense that it does not prohibit unrealistically scaling interaction strengths in violation of \cref{def:sizeindependence}.

-\section{Framework}
+\subsection{Framework}